← Back to Blog

 Drill Point Die Sizes by Screw Size

 Each screw size requires a specific drill point die.
 The die must match the screw's wire diameter, point diameter, and target drill diameter precisely.
-Here's how they map:
+Here's how they typically map:

 IFI #4 / DIN ST 2.9 (Smallest)